There’s an important difference between “eating” and “dining.” Eating is something you do every day; it can be amazing, but it’s not an

 Oh, and then there’s brunch… which is almost indescribable.
-The pastries are something that as best appreciated in person… after devouring five of them and struggling to decide on a sixth.
+The pastries are something that is best appreciated in person… after devouring five of them and struggling to decide on a sixth.

 2. The Commodore Bar & Restaurant

-If you loved The Great Gatsby, are a fan of the Jazz Era, or are just looking for one totally unique place to dine, The Commodore Bar & Restaurant is about to be your new favorite spot.
-This historic hotel has quite a history, packed with legends of the Roaring 20s and defined by a classic elegance and Art Deco style that is hard not to fall head-over-heels for.
+If you loved The Great Gatsby, are a fan of the Jazz Era, or are just looking for one totally unique and fun place to eat in Minneapolis, The Commodore Bar & Restaurant is about to be your new favorite spot.
+This historic hotel has quite a history, packed with legends of the Roaring 20s, and is defined by a classic elegance and Art Deco style that is hard not to fall head-over-heels for.

 It’s hard NOT to feel fancy here.
-Everything from the awe-inspiring ambience to the superbly crafted dishes are seeped in glamour.
+Everything from the awe-inspiring ambiance to the superbly crafted dishes that are seeped in glamour.
 The cocktails are top-notch, appetizers like the ham and cheese croquettes and lobster deviled eggs are sure to satisfy, and the entrees are simply to-die-for.
-Top it all off with a decadent dessert and service that makes you feel like a celebrity make this a magical experience that won’t soon be forgotten.
+Top it all off with a decadent dessert and service that makes you feel like a celebrity making this a magical experience that won’t soon be forgotten.